How I Helped Solve Capacity Issues Through Study Abroad

 Since a cohort of students were spending their first term in Ireland instead of Wilmington, this then freed up space back in North Carolina for more students to enrol.
 Thanks to the positive feedback from students, it also became quite popular for other students to want to visit Ireland during their freshman year.
-You can listen to one of the UNCW students describing his experience in the video below.
+You can listen to some of the UNCW students describing their experiences in the video below.

 The success of the programme has been overwhelming.

 The students returned to UNCW prepared and ready to transition into life at UNCW's campus, and the relationship between Maynooth and UNCW has been strengthened immensely.
 Plus, in 2015, we were presented with a GoAbroad Innovation Award whereby we were judged in categories along with our peers and thankfully came out on top!